 Conventional Mortgage

-A conventional mortgage locks in your interest rate for the duration of a 15- or 30-year term.
-Conventional mortgages are an excellent option for purchasing a forever home because the interest rate and mortgage payments stay the same.
-However, it’s important to note that monthly payments may fluctuate due to changes in taxes or homeowners insurance rates.
+A conventional mortgage locks in your interest rate for a 15- or 30-year term.
+Conventional mortgages are an excellent forever home mortgage option because the interest rate and mortgage payments stay the same for the life of the loan.

 Conventional loans can also be used for a starter home.
 However, they often have higher interest rates than other loan types and require a significant down payment to avoid paying monthly mortgage insurance.